How to apply for European Commission research funding

 How to apply for funding

-An ECAS user account is required to create, edit and submit an application via the Participant Portal.
+An EU Login account is required to create, edit and submit an application via the Funding & Tenders Portal.

-Navigate to the ‘Register’ button (top right-hand corner) and choose ‘create account’.
+Click the ‘Register’ button (top right-hand corner) to create an account.
 Fill in your details.
 It is recommended that principal investigators use their university/department email address.
 The system will automatically create a username.
 Your username or email can then be used to log in.

 The proposal coordinator (or principal investigator/applicant for fellowship applications) creates a proposal.
-Navigate to the call then topic page on the EC’s Participant Portal.
-Once in the topic-specific page access the section ‘submission service’ and click on ‘start submission’ to begin the application process.
+To do this, navigate to the call page on the Funding & Tenders Portal.
+Once in the topic-specific page, click on ‘start submission’ button to begin the application process.

-Log in to ECAS.
-Once created, all proposals to which you have access appear in the ‘my proposals’ section in the top left-hand corner.
+Log in to your EU Login account.
+Once created, all proposals to which you have access appear in the ‘My Proposals’ section, which can be accessed from the left-hand side of the home screen.

-Note: if you are the Oxford PI on a collaborative project, but not the lead, or if you are an administrator/research facilitator and need access to a proposal the coordinator/PI will have to give you access to the proposal (you will need an ECAS account – see step 1).
+Note: if you are the Oxford PI on a collaborative project, but not the lead, or if you are an administrator/research facilitator and need access to a proposal the coordinator/PI will need to give you access to the proposal (you will need an EU Login account – see step 1).

 Research Services must be given access to all proposals involving Oxford academics/researchers.